-To participate in the consortium during the fall and spring, you must be enrolled in at least three (3) hours of graduate course work from NKU during the semester in which a consortium course is taken.
+To participate in the consortium during the fall and spring, students must be enrolled in at least three (3) hours of graduate course work from NKU during the semester in which a consortium course is taken.
 During the summer, graduate students may enroll in a consortium class without being enrolled in an NKU course.
-You must be degree seeking and may enroll for no more than two courses at the host institution in one semester.
-You may not take a course through the GCCCU that will be offered by NKU within one calendar year unless you have applied officially for graduation and the required course is scheduled after you will have graduated.
-You cannot have registration holds on your record.
-You are asked to observe all regulations of the host institution.
-You must obtain written permission in advance from your program director before registering for courses through the consortium at other colleges or universities, and your program director must approve acceptance of any GCCCU course as part of your degree program.
+Students must be degree seeking and may enroll for no more than two courses at the host institution in one semester.
+Students may not take a course through the GCCCU that will be offered by NKU within one calendar year unless they have applied officially for graduation and the required course is scheduled after the student will have graduated.
+Students cannot have registration holds.
+Students must observe all regulations of the host institution.
+Students must obtain written permission in advance from their graduate program director before registering for courses through the consortium at other colleges or universities, and the graduate program director must approve acceptance of any GCCCU course as part of the student's degree program.